Cannabis cultivation: Curing

 Once cannabis is dried to 62%, it is sealed in airtight containers to 'cure.'
-The minimum time for a cure is 30 days.
-Some growers even cure as long as six months, while others do not cure at all.
+Some growers cure as long as six months, while others do not cure for a week or two, or not at all.
 As with tobacco, curing can make the cannabis more pleasant to smoke.
 For the same reasons as when drying, curing jars are stored in a cool, dark place.

 Brick weed

 Brick weed is a curing and packaging method of cannabis cultivation that consists in drying the bud for a short period, if at all, and pressing it with a hydraulic press, compacting the whole plant (bud, stems and seeds) into a brick, hence the name brick weed.
 This method is mainly used in the top cannabis producing countries like Mexico and Paraguay where it is largely exported.
 Brick weed has a low THC level and less potent aroma and taste.

 Pest management

 Both indoor and outdoor growers are likely to confront issues regarding pests.
 Indoor growers have problems with pests, they can be brought in by hitchhiking on humans or through open exposure to the outdoors.
 The most common insect pest found on above ground plant parts, leaves, flowers and stems, include aphids, thrips, mites and loopers.
 Below ground pests that feed on the roots can also be present and include fungus gnats and root aphids.
 Root aphids, namely the rice root aphid can be particularly problematic due to its high reproductive rate and discrete habitat.

 Several plant diseases may also be prevalent and including bud rot, powdery mildew and root rot.

 If any of these pests are caught too late, eradication of many destructive species may prove futile unless all infected plants are removed from the space and sterilization methods employed.